Bugg-Bitter/Advance_Dorking-Google-Dorks-/README.md

 # Description
-Using NodeJS Framework and MySQL BackEnd langhuage,\ We can create our Local Databse..
+Using NodeJS Framework and MySQL BackEnd language,\
+We can create our Local Databse..

-Some simple steps for working \We will be doing the CRUD operations in NodeJS with MySql Query..
+Some simple steps for working \
+We will be doing the __CRUD__ operations in NodeJS with MySql Query..

 #### Let's Begain ...